 - Drill that criterion with per-part AI practice (Part 1, 2 or 3), using the instant pronunciation score, grammar corrections and fluency tips after each answer.

-- Compare your answer with the Band 6 vs Band 7 model answers and their grammar analysis to hear what half a band of difference actually sounds like.
+- Compare your answer with the Band 6 vs Band 7 model answers and their grammar analysis to identify specific differences in control and detail.

 - Practise from the current seasonal question bank — organised by Part 1 / Part 2 / Part 3 and updated hourly during topic-change season — so your mocks reflect questions you could realistically meet.